 Aditi Shetty: It’s really rewarding to have found my ground

-Actor-model Aditi Shetty says being in certain camps can get you work initially, but sustaining in the industry requires constant reinvention and reaching out to the right people.
-She entered the industry through modelling and dancing, and after years of struggle, she now feels she is on the right track with her hands full of work.
+Actor-model Aditi Shetty believes that being in certain camps can get you work initially, but sustaining in the industry requires constant reinvention and reaching out to the right people.
+Shetty took the modelling and dancing route to enter the entertainment industry and after years of finding her way out, she is now occupied with work and hopping between two sets while shooting for shows Bhagya Lakshmi and Dharam Patni simultaneously.

 Actor-model Aditi Shetty asserts that being in certain camps can fetch you work but not for very long.